1000xResist Dev Reveals Game Where You Gaslight an AI

 Mesa isn't just a malfunctioning chatbot throwing error codes.
 According to the announcement trailer, she's fully convinced of her own humanity, monologuing about her body with an almost aching sincerity.
 "I have dreamt so long of my body that I know everything about it.
 I have dreamt it into existence," she says.
 That's not a villain speech.
 That's grief.
 Sunset Visitor is already doing what they do best, making you feel something for a character before you've had any real time to think about whether you should.

-The philosophical knot here is genuinely interesting.
+The philosophical knot here is interesting.
 You're a copy of a human, arguing against another non-human entity's claim to humanity, inside a virtual world, while the "real" you is out living an actual life somewhere.
 The game apparently lets you check in on that real-world version of yourself, and at the end you'll face a choice: re-merge with your living counterpart, or discard yourself entirely.
 Sunset Visitor founder Remy Siu noted in a press release that the studio is "very intentionally weaving real-world footage into our virtual landscape," drawing on Vancouver's film industry infrastructure to give human forms a physical, tactile quality against the digital environments.
 The contrast in the trailer is striking; it has the kind of visual unease that makes you question which layer you're supposed to trust.

 A Studio That's Earned the Benefit of the Doubt

-For anyone who hasn't played 1000xResist, the short version is this: it's one of the sharpest, most emotionally dense narrative games of the last several years, and it came from a small indie studio that nobody outside of certain circles was watching.
+For anyone who hasn't played 1000xResist, it's one of the sharpest, most emotionally dense narrative games of the last several years, and it came from a small indie studio that nobody outside of certain circles was watching.
 Sunset Visitor took complex intergenerational trauma, colonialism, and identity, and turned them into something you actually wanted to play.
 The Peabody Award wasn't a surprise to anyone who finished it.
 So when they announce a new game built around the question of what makes us human, with CAPTCHA tests as a gameplay mechanic and live-action footage blurring the line between real and simulated, the correct response is to pay attention.

 Prove You're Human is being published by Black Tabby Publishing, the new publishing arm of Black Tabby Games, the studio behind Slay the Princess and Scarlet Hollow.
-That's a genuinely interesting pairing.
+That's a interesting pairing.
 Black Tabby knows how to back games that sit in uncomfortable emotional territory and trust players to sit with it.
 The game is currently in development for PC, and no release date or window has been announced.
 There's a Steam page up now if you want to wishlist it, which you probably should.
-Sunset Visitor has already proven they can carry a premise like this.
-The real question is just how far they're willing to push it.
+Sunset Visitor has already proven they can carry a premise like this. just how far they're willing to push it.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.